wso2/docs-apk/en/docs/setup/migration.md

-# Migrating from WSO2 API Manager to APK
+# Migrating from WSO2 API Manager to Kubernetes Gateway

-Migrating to WSO2 API Platform For Kubernetes (WSO2 APK) is supported from a few selected API Manager versions.
+Migrating to WSO2 API Platform For Kubernetes (WSO2 Kubernetes Gateway) is supported from a few selected API Manager versions.
 The supported API-M versions are as follows:

 - WSO2 API-M 4.3.0